5 of the Most Common Cyber Security Issues for Remote Employees

 1. Remote Access to Sensitive Content

 Not every business is ready to make the jump to the cloud.
 But if you want a mobile workforce, it's time to consider a hybrid strategy.
-If your line-of-business applications are in the cloud, as well as on-premise, employees can access the content they need in real time.
+If your line-of-business applications are in the cloud, as well as on-premise, employees can access the content they need in real-time.
 Platforms such as Microsoft 365 offer cloud versions of familiar applications such as Outlook, Word, Excel, etc. You can also develop a company intranet, with customized sites for teams, through Microsoft SharePoint.
 SharePoint provides secure content management and monitoring, archiving, retrieval, and reporting.
 Employees have access to the latest versions of their work, with encryption to keep everything safe on the move.

 2. Mobile Device Security

 Incorporating mobile devices doesn't have to broaden your company's attack surface.
 But you will need tools that secure your data at the device and application level.
-InTune, a component of Enterprise Mobility + Security, actively manages how company data is accessed and shared at the device-level.
+InTune, a component of Enterprise Mobility + Security, actively manages how company data is accessed and shared at the device level.
 This cloud service sets rules for how employees interact with company information - from copying to saving to viewing.
 You can ensure data is only saved or transferred between secure locations.
 If an employee leaves, InTune will wipe your company's footprint from their device, without corrupting their personal information.

 3. Shadow IT and Digital Sprawl

 Even when your employees work onsite, it can be difficult to track all the resources they use.
 But if their applications come into contact with your company data, you need to be in the loop.
-A recent report from IBM found that 1-in-5 businesses has experienced a cybersecurity incident due to unsanctioned IT resources.
+A recent report from IBM found that 1-in-5 businesses have experienced a cybersecurity incident due to unsanctioned IT resources.
 When employees use unvetted third-party applications, they're inadvertently complicating your ability to comply with industry regulations and develop a thorough disaster recovery strategy.
 If one of these third parties is hacked, and your data is exposed, the consequences can be financially disastrous.
 You can minimize this risk by:

 - Restricting access to unapproved third-party applications